Operator Service

 To complete the bridging process and enable data transmission between smart contracts, the Operator service is essential.
 Previously known as "eventWatch," the Operator's primary role is to listen for on-chain events.

 While the core functionality is handled by the smart contracts, the Operator service is crucial for a fully operational bridge.
 Although it can be run locally, in a production environment, it's currently deployed on a server as an API service that the front-end can interact with.
-The Operator service also integrates a database to store all the orders, their statuses, and other relevant information.
+The Operator service also integrates a database to store all the intents, their statuses, and other relevant information.
 Inside the repository, there are several listeners that wait for events from the smart contracts, and upon receiving an event, they initiate the corresponding workflow.

 Workflows